NASB mortgage rates

 Along with the standard conventional, FHA, and VA loans, NASB has a large number of proprietary mortgage programs.
 These may be suitable for:

 - Individuals with credit issues

-Another option is the Good Neighbor program which helps individuals with a low credit scores – as low as 580 – purchase homes in underserved areas.
+Another option is the NASB Good Neighbor program which helps individuals with low credit scores — as low as 580 — purchase homes in underserved areas.

 Although North American Savings Bank offers many loan solutions, it doesn’t have USDA loans or home equity loans.
-And there aren’t any physical branche locations outside of the Kansas City, MO area.
+It also doesn’t operate any physical branch locations outside of the Kansas City, MO area.

 Working with NASB mortgage

 To get started, visit NASB’s website to check out current purchase and refinance rates.